-Follow the instructions for setting up Fink.
-Once it's installed, you'll want to use it to install the gd2 package.
+Follow the instructions for setting up DarwinPorts or Fink.
+Once you have one installed, you'll want to use it to install the gd2 package.

-It will prompt you for a number of dependencies, type 'y' and hit enter to install all of the dependencies and then watch it work.
+Fink will prompt you for a number of dependencies, type 'y' and hit enter to install all of the dependencies and then watch it work.
 You will then be able to use CPAN to install the GD Perl module.